polarhive/vulpes/README.md

 > Minimal Firefox user.js tweaked for privacy
 ```

+Firefox is a [mess](https://polarhive.ml/blog/firefox/).
 This repo also contains many tips & tweaks you can use on Firefox based browsers.
 I think Mozilla should ship with these tweaks pre-configured, out of the box.

 ## Like LibreWolf?

-In general, vanilla Firefox can be tweaked to do everything that LibreWolf does.
-Most GNU/Linux distros ship with better, up-to-date versions of Firefox, browser addons receive critical auto-updates, some distros specifically add patches to improve performance / integrate better with the desktop like KDE.
+In general, vanilla Firefox can be tweaked to do everything that [LibreWolf](https://librewolf.net/) does.
+Most [GNU/Linux](https://polarhive.ml/linux) distros ship with better, up-to-date versions of Firefox, browser addons receive critical auto-updates, some distros specifically add patches to improve performance / [integrate](https://gitlab.com/librewolf-community/browser/linux/-/issues/232) better with the [desktop like KDE](https://community.kde.org/Plasma/Browser_Integration).
 Most importantly you get official support from Mozilla, should you be facing bugs.
 LibreWolf might feel too harsh for some people, some sites stop working.
-In this case you should be using the Tor Browser instead - for better privacy & compartmentalize your browsers.
+In this case you should be using the [Tor Browser](https://www.torproject.org/) instead - for better privacy & compartmentalize your browsers.

 So it's not really necessary to use LibreWolf if you can follow the simple instructions given here & you don't have a problem with software updates being hosted on Mozilla's servers.